docQodly/docs/docs/orda/data.md

 :::tip

 Qodly loads images and data into a local cache.
-If the referenced file is modified after it has been loaded, you must reapply the assignment so that the modification is taken into account in the application.
+If the referenced file is modified after it has been loaded, you must reassign it so that the modification is taken into account in the application.

 :::